 The Carlton, Cook, Lake, and St. Louis Community Health Board is both state and federal budget-responsive.
 The Board operates as the applicant agency for the four member counties and receives funding for various federal and state public health programs from the Minnesota Department of Health and the Minnesota Department of Human Services on a noncompetitive population needs-based formula or through a competitive grant application process.
 Funding allocations will fluctuate according to state and federal actions and population changes.
 The number of successful competitive grant-funding awards also affects the overall Board budget.
 With some fluctuation in certain public health programs, funding levels have remained relatively consistent.
-The Minnesota Statewide Health Improvement Partnership (SHIP) continued in 2018.
-The funding the Board received in 2015 to support chronic disease prevention strategies in the northeastern region, through the Community Wellness Grant (CWG), ended without opportunity for renewal in 2018.
-This is a Center for Disease Control (CDC) grant passed through to the Board by the Minnesota Department of Health.
+The Minnesota Statewide Health Improvement Partnership (SHIP) continued in 2019.

 The Board was also able to obtain a Healthy Families America Evidence Based Home Visiting grant in May 2018 to support the expansion of family home visiting in Carlton, Lake, and St. Louis Counties.
+This grant continued in 2019.